tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Each API call supports a set of parameters.
 These parameters can be used to help direct the API toward the data needed or be used to reduce the amount of data being returned by the server.

-  * Ask the students: We've already made some API requests using parameters.
+  * **Ask students**: We've already made some API requests using parameters.
 Can anyone remember any examples?

   * **Answer**: When using the `?format=json` tag.